 - Group C personality disorder: avoidant, dependent and obsessive-compulsive personality disorder.

-- Adolescents and personality disorder
+- Adolescents and personality disorders

 Personality traits start to appear in adolescence even though all the diagnostic criteria for a personality disorder are not yet met.
 An adolescent might present significant difficulties in regulating their emotions and controlling their impulses, which may pose a risk for them and people around them.
 Some examples are self-harming, risky sexual behaviour, substance abuse, theft or violence.